patriziawatlington/notes/README.md

 # 2023-12-04
 - Today's programming wisdom is: "Premature optimization is the root of all evil." - Donald Knuth.
 This quote reminds us that optimizing code too early in the development process can lead to unnecessary complexity, bugs, and wasted time.
 It's better to write clear, simple code first and optimize only when profiling indicates a performance bottleneck.

+# 2023-12-05
+- "Premature optimization is the root of all evil." - Donald Knuth.

+This quote reminds us that optimizing code before it's necessary can often lead to more problems and complexity down the line.
+It's important to write clear, understandable code first and optimize only when necessary.